Stocks drift on Wall Street; S&P 500 within 1% of record

 Rising toward the top of the list in recent weeks has been growing antagonism between the United States and China, the world's largest economies.
 The latest move in their escalating tensions was China's announcement of unspecified sanctions against 11 U.S. politicians and heads of organizations promoting democratic causes, including Senators Marco Rubio and Ted Cruz.

-The two sides are scheduled to hold trade talks later this week.
+The two sides are scheduled to hold trade talks at the end of the week.

 Chinese stocks rose earlier in the morning, along with many other markets around the world.